 Minimal Viable Bio:

 Patrick routinely speaks at technology conferences nationally and internationally, including SXSW, GROW Conference, The Turing Festival and The Lean Startup Conference.
-He co-founded two startups, currently advises multiple technology startups and serves as a mentor for 500 Startups seed fund and startup accelerator.
-As a principal at Moves the Needle, he counts Fortune 100 companies in his client list.
+He serves as a mentor for 500 Startups seed fund and startup accelerator and is founder and CEO of Superpowered.

 Tweet at him @Pv and keep reading this blog.

 With 15 years technology experience, spanning from founding an embedded Linux startup in college to the successful acquisition of a bootstrapped startup, the work of entrepreneur and author Patrick Vlaskovits has always focused on the marketing of innovative products and services.

 In 2010, he helped coined the word ‘growth-hacking’ to describe how innovative products overcome the ‘handicap of innovation’.
 Without resorting to meaningless buzzwords, Patrick regularly gives talks and workshops on how product teams can, in fact, must hack their way to growth.

 His book, The Lean Entrepreneur: How Visionaries Create Products, Innovate with New Ventures, and Disrupt Markets (Wiley 2013), hit the USA Today bestseller, The New York Times weekly bestseller, and The New York Times monthly business bestseller lists and was named by Amazon.com Editors’ Picks for Best Books of the Month in Business and Leadership in April 2013.

 His third book, Hustle: The Power to Charge Your Life with Money, Meaning, and Momentum, will be published by Rodale in September 2016.